-Lincolnshire has something for everyone, from scenic coastline complete with family-oriented seaside resorts, to placid countryside and peaceful villages, historic churches great and small, stately homes and gardens, open hills, and marshes where seabirds gather.
+Lincolnshire has something for everyone, from scenic coastline complete with family-oriented seaside resorts to placid countryside and peaceful villages, historic churches great and small, stately homes and gardens, open hills, and marshes where seabirds gather.

 The city of Lincoln is a delight.
 Though the twin attractions of cathedral and castle justifiably draw most of the attention, the rest isn't too shabby either!
 The arch of the High Bridge supports medieval half-timbered buildings as it crosses the River Witham, while two surviving Norman domestic buildings offer a glimpse of life at the lower end of the social ladder in early medieval times.

 Lincoln Cathedral is a magnificent example of medieval church architecture.
 The west front, in particular, is remarkable in its use of sculptural detail and the richness of its design.
 The angel choir is a masterpiece of the Decorated style.
-In the south east porch is the "Judgement Portal", with its marvelous relief carvings of Christ presiding over the Last Day, and in the choir is the "crazy vault" of intertwining ribs crisscrossing the bay.
+In the south-east porch is the "Judgement Portal", with its marvellous relief carvings of Christ presiding over the Last Day, and in the choir is the "crazy vault" of intertwining ribs crisscrossing the bay.
 Everywhere you look are incredible carvings in wood and stone.